 If you're looking to stay off the Strip, Red Rock Casino is a plush resort with Red Rock Canyon views.
-Its ambience is low-key yet upscale, and you can choose to have either of those types of experiences there.
+Its ambiance is low-key yet upscale, and you can choose to have either of those types of experiences there.
 The resort is tucked between the city and Red Rock, providing a romantic and relaxing setting.
 At its centerpiece is a three-acre pool complex fit for a king and queen.

 Nobu Hotel is the new boutique hotel in Caesars Palace that is co-owned by Robert De Niro and Chef Nobuyuki Matsuhisa.
-This place rocks the balance between opulence and exclusivity—giving you the celeb treatment you two deserve, while feeling like you're a part of something elite.
-The special touches around the hotel—the Italian bed sheets, the upscale Japanese minibar snacks, the pillow and bath menu—are what make Nobu a great spot to create that romantic ambience.
+This place rocks the balance between opulence and exclusivity—giving you the celeb treatment you two deserve while feeling like you're a part of something elite.
+The special touches around the hotel—the Italian bed sheets, the upscale Japanese minibar snacks, the pillow and bath menu—are what make Nobu a great spot to create that romantic ambiance.

 The Eiffel Tower Restaurant at Paris Las Vegas serves up some incredible French cuisine at the top at the Eiffel Tower replica overlooking the Strip.
 You can even see the Fountains of Bellagio at every seat in the restaurant.
 They even say this is the perfect spot to pop the question.